yang0369/6Estates_Project_Interview_Data_CLS/README.md

 This project is about an interview assignment with a binary sentiment analysis problem.

-To address the stated problem, I have tried with a few traditional NLP models.
+To address the stated problem, I have tried with two traditional NLP models and one cutting edge transformer model.

 The models that I have tried are: